Literacy and Numeracy SAC provisions

 If ākonga are not confident in the use of assistive technology, an option is to postpone the assessment to a later opportunity while ākonga becomes proficient.
 This means ākonga will be ready for the future assessment.

 If assistive technology is not available nor appropriate, a suitably trained Reader can be provided.
-The Reader can read directly from the screen of a separate device.
+The Reader can read directly from the screen.
 If this is not possible, a PDF of the assessment will need to be accessed from NZQA by the provider and made available to the Reader.

 In addition to the general instructions provided below, a Reader for the Literacy and Numeracy | Te Reo Matatini me te Pāngarau standards must ensure that they provide reading support commensurate to the identified need of the student.